A Guide to Learn the Basics of How to Meditate

 These tips will assist you in generating momentum.
 Treat your meditation as a sacred act because it is!
 If you revere it, the results will be even more impressive.

 Meditation generates a lot of power from within.
 This power, in turn, affects the world around you.
 So be wakeful and watch the magic and miracles unfold.

 - Affirmations are a modern version of what are termed “mantras” in the East.
 They are truthful, positive statements that are very effective as long as you flow positive feelings while you use them.
 If you are just repeating them unconsciously, however, not much will change.
-When you simultaneously feel what you are affirming, you bring the experience of your affirmation into your experience in the moment, and with consistent practice, into your life effortlessly.
+When you simultaneously feel what you are affirming, you bring the experience of your affirmation into your experience in the moment, and with consistent practice, effortlessly into your life.